Research on the six economies of the Gulf Cooperation Council

 At the Gulf Research Center, economist Emilie Rutledge seems more convinced.
 As the “GCC’s economies are maturing and diversifying rapidly” the current inability to set their own monetary policy “is far from optimal”.
 Additionally, “as a longer-term investment the euro looks more promising than the dollar”.

 She raises the further matter of the creation of a single GCC currency (the ‘Gulf dinar’) itself creating downward pressure on the dollar, as the oil-producing countries will invest more at home instead of (as previously) in dollar assets.
 The dinar may itself attain reserve status, especially if oil were priced in the same terms, though there would be “political disquiet” from the US in that event which is another understatement.
+It should all give further pause for thought.

-Wouldn’t the GCC states be prejudicing the value of their own existing reserves if they (effectively) acted against the dollar, whether by diversifying their assets, depegging, or pricing oil differently?
+Wouldn’t the GCC states be prejudicing the value of their own existing reserves if they (effectively) acted against the dollar, whether by diversifying their assets, de-pegging, or pricing oil differently?
 In an environment of very high oil prices, could it actually be done without serious revaluation, which would jeopardise emerging non-oil activities and, ironically, call for (entirely inappropriate) lower interest rates?
 Not pegging risks the GCC tent being blown about by a potentially storm-force wind.

 Standard Chartered Bank’s analysis suggests that flexibility will be manageable.
 The authorities could still offset current account inflows by capital outflows (though less into dollars), and would simply have to judge whether the exchange rate or interest rate were their priority.